Baldwin Boxall – A Brief Explanation of Phased Evacuation

 In many buildings it is not possible to use a lift in the event of a fire; lifts are often made to travel to the ground floor the instant the fire alarm system is activated.
 This leaves the stairwells and other evacuation routes available for people to follow in order to escape the building.
 In a high rise, or any multi-level building, simply expecting everyone to leave the building at the same time could, potentially, lead to panic and blockage on these evacuation routes*.
 The ability to initiate a controlled, area-by-area evacuation of a building – known as phased evacuation – helps prevent this.

-In our scenario (see diagram), whilst the fourth, fifth and sixth floors are being instructed to “leave the building immediately”, people on other floors can be warned (alerted) of a possible call to action.
+In our scenario (see diagram), whilst the third, fourth and fifth floors are being instructed to “leave the building immediately”, people on other floors can be warned (alerted) of a possible call to action.
 Multiple messages to different areas can all be broadcast simultaneously.
 At the same time, via a priority microphone, live announcements can be made to any selected areas, or all areas, of the building.
 Thus providing a reliable method of control for an efficient evacuation.

 Another benefit of the phased evacuation method is the fact that many (but definitely NOT all) alarms turn out to be false.
 By delaying the evacuation of some areas of the building there is much less disruption should the alarm prove to be a non-event.